SkrodS/ec-store/README.md

 - MongoDB

 # Installation and start up
-0. Make sure that Node.js and MongoDB is installed correctly.
+0. Make sure that Node.js and MongoDB are installed correctly.
 1. Clone the repository with:
 ```
 git clone https://github.com/SkrodS/final-project.git